Deal Qualification Checklist for B2B Sales: Stop Wasting Time on Ghost Deals

 Procurement asks for pricing “for comparison.”
 Engineering wants a technical call.
 Everyone is polite.
-Then you get the truth: “We renewed with our current supplier.”
+Then you get the truth: they renewed with their current supplier.

 At a Glance

-- Outcome: decide if a deal is real, worth time, and winnable
+- What it does: confirms a deal is real, worth time, and winnable

-- Best for: reps and managers in manufacturing-style B2B
+- Best for: B2B reps in manufacturing and complex sales

-- Includes: checklist, score rule, disqualify scripts, non-interrogation scripts
+- Includes: checklist, scoring rule, disqualify scripts, non-interrogation scripts

 - Is it real?
-There is a problem with consequences.
+There is a confirmed problem with consequences.

 - Is it worth time?
 The upside is meaningful and the timing is not fantasy.